syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 ## Registering the Cluster

-You can now register your cluster.
+You can now register your cluster with Kratix.
 Create a file called `worker-cluster-2.yaml` with the following contents:

 ```yaml title="worker-cluster-2.yaml"